PowerShell Tutorial for Beginners – Start Here

 }

-Here are some PowerShell if else tutorials:
+Here are some PowerShell If/Else, conditions & operators tutorials:

 Loops in PowerShell